pnotus/cybersecuritybase-project/README.md

 6. The secret password information is shown

 ### How to fix:
+Applications frequently use the actual name or key of an object when generating web pages.
+Applications don’t always verify that the user is authorized for the target object.
+This results in an insecure direct object reference flaw.
+Each use of a direct object reference from an untrusted source must include an access control check to ensure the user is authorized for the requested object.
+To fix this specific problem one solution would be to check that the logged on user is an administrator before returning the file with passwords in the response.
+But perhaps the best solution would be to never implement a function that returns the content of arbitary files and especially not store sensitive password information in files that is accessible by the webserver.

 ## Issue 3: 2013-A7-Missing Function Level Access Control
 ### Steps to reproduce: